-key : String [1]
+• key : String [1]

-The globally unique identifier of the user attribute for which this UserAttributeValue provides a value.
+The globally unique identifier of the user element type.
 Any string may be used as key as long as it is globally unique.

-However, there is a recommended procedure for building globally unique keys for user attributes, similar to packages in the Java programming language:
+However, there is a recommended procedure for building globally unique keys for user attributes, similar to package naming conventions in the Java programming language:

-- (1) use an internet domain name which is sufficiently specific so that you have control over who will use it for user attribute key generation (e.g. "myDepartment.myCompany.com") - (2) reverse it as in Java package names (e.g. "com.myCompany.myDepartment") - (3) optionally append additional, dot-separated names for the specific context in which the user attribute is to be used (e.g. "myProject" which results in "com.myCompany.myDepartment.myProject") - (4) add a last segment that names the user attribute and is sufficiently descriptive to explain its purpose (e.g. "ReviewStatus").
+(1) use an internet domain name which is sufficiently specific so that you have control over who will use it for user attribute key generation (e.g. "myDepartment.myCompany.com")

+(2) reverse it as in Java package names (e.g. "com.myCompany.myDepartment")

+(3) optionally append additional, dot-separated names for the specific context in which the user attribute is to be used (e.g. "myProject" which results in "com.myCompany.myDepartment.myProject")

+(4) add a last segment that names the user element type and is sufficiently descriptive to explain its purpose (e.g. "MyPort").

-In this example, the key of our status attribute would be "com.myCompany.myDepartment.myProject.ReviewStatus".
+In this example, the key of our status attribute would be "com.myCompany.myDepartment.myProject.MyPort".

 In general, the last segment of the key, i.e. everything following the last dot, should be sufficient to identify the attribute in its usual, most specific context of use.
 Therefore, implementations may use this last segment as an abbreviated name of the user attribute, e.g. for presenting it in a GUI.
+But note that the name of the UserElementType should usually be used (if defined).

-value : String [1]
+• validFor : String [0..1]